spryker-sdk/spryk/README.md

 ## Installation

-Run `composer require --dev spryker-sdk/spryk` and The tool will be installed.
+Run `composer require --dev spryker-sdk/spryk`

 # What are Spryks?